 People use every imaginable type of camera on safari.
 You see smartphones, tablets, but also 10kg half a meter long lenses which are impossible to hold still and are therefore pretty much useless on safari rides…

 If you are a professional photographer going to Africa in order to photograph animals, then this post is not for you.
 If you don’t care about the pictures and only go on safari for the experience – then this post is not for you either.

-Before I continue about what kind of camera equipment you best take on safari in Africa, let’s make a couple of points clear.
+Before I continue with what kind of camera equipment you best take on safari in Africa, let’s make a couple of points clear.

 Here is what you should know about taking pictures of safari animals

 - You cannot take good safari pictures with a smartphone, a tablet or a pocket camera.
 You can take ok pictures with the newest smartphones, but it’s incomparable with the quality you get with a DSLR camera.